 In a flash, I saw my 4-year-old son, Jake, and fireman husband slipping away from me.
-Although cancer isn’t my specialty, I knew enough that metastatic lung cancer was a death sentence.
+Although cancer isn’t my specialty, I knew enough that Stage 4 lung cancer was a death sentence.

 What followed was a series of grueling meetings; each doctor's opinion more gloomy than the last.
 I was going to die.